jgnewman/cream-and-sugar/docs/pipes.md

 export { componentDidMount, render }
 ```

-In **reactify.cns** we write a piping function that will create a React class out of its scope values and export it.
+In **reactify.cream** we write a piping function that will create a React class out of its scope values and export it.

 ```coffeescript
 import React from 'react'